conda-forge/conda-forge.github.io/src/README.md

 We will contact the person who is the subject of the report to let them know what actions will be taken as a result of the report, if any.

+_This code-of-conduct is common to the any projects of conda-forge found here(https://github.com/conda-forge)_

 Our policy is to make sure that everyone aware of the initial incident is also made aware that official action has been taken, while still respecting the privacy of individuals.
 We may choose to make a public report of the incident, while maintaining the anonymity of those involved.